 Alcoholic beverages are strictly prohibited.
 Any alcoholic beverages discovered on the premises will be confiscated.
 Any graduate or guest obviously intoxicated or under the influence of a controlled substance will be removed from the Commencement site and potentially subject to arrest.

 CSUN HONORS CONVOCATION

 Each year CSUN recognizes outstanding undergraduate and graduate degree recipients by inviting them to participate in the Honors Convocation ceremony.
 Students meeting the established criteria will receive an official invitation to the ceremony in April.
 In addition, each student will have their name and award included in a souvenir program, and will be invested with a Medallion at the Convocation ceremony.

-Participation in the 37th Annual 2019 Honors Convocation is limited to undergraduate and graduate students who have received or are candidates for a degree in Fall 2018, Spring 2019 and Summer 2019.
+Participation in the 2022 Honors Convocation is limited to undergraduate and graduate students who have received or are candidates for a degree in Fall 2022, Spring 2023 and Summer 2023.
 Students receiving a credential or certificate are not eligible for this recognition.
 Students may participate in Honors Convocation no more than one time for each undergraduate or graduate degree earned.
 Students become eligible for participation in Honors Convocation based on meeting one of the following criteria: